prashantgohel321/AWS-VPC-Project/README.md

 ### **1. My Project's Goal**
 <a name="1-my-projects-goal"></a>
-For this project, I decided to master the foundational concepts of networking on AWS by building a complete cloud infrastructure from the ground up.
-My goal was to move beyond single-server deployments and understand how to create secure, isolated environments and enable private communication between them.
+For this project, I focused on learning the core **networking** concepts in AWS by building a complete cloud setup from scratch.
+My main aim was to go beyond single-server setups and understand how to design secure and isolated environments that can communicate privately with each other.

-The plan was to:
+Here’s what I planned to do:
-1. Create two completely separate Virtual Private Clouds (VPCs) to simulate `test` and `production` environments.
+1. Create two separate Virtual Private Clouds (VPCs) to represent `test` and `production` environments.
-2. Launch virtual servers (EC2 instances) within these VPCs.
+2. Launch EC2 instances (virtual servers) inside each VPC.
-3. Securely provide internet access to public-facing servers.
+3. Configure **internet access** securely for public-facing servers.
-4. Establish a private, secure connection between the two VPCs using VPC Peering.
+4. Set up **VPC Peering** to allow private and secure communication between the two VPCs.
-5. Create a secure private subnet for backend services (like databases) that could initiate outbound internet connections for updates without being exposed to inbound traffic.
+5. Build a **private subnet** for backend services (like databases) that can access the internet for updates but are protected from incoming connections.

-Finally, a crucial part of the project was learning how to decommission all the resources in the correct order to ensure my AWS account remained clean and free of unexpected charges.
+Lastly, I made sure to learn how to properly delete all resources in the right order to avoid unnecessary AWS charges and keep my account clean.

 ---